-After a fun and fairly meaningless four years of college at a state school in New York I meandered through various parts of the creative world with stints at book and magazine publishers and in the music business.
+After a fun and fairly meaningless four years of college in New York I meandered through the creative world with stints at book and magazine publishers and in the music business.
 I held creative positions in less than creative organizations before feeling in harmony with my work which began when I joined the eclectic record label, Ellipsis Arts.
 I then joined forces with pop-culture marketing company Green Galactic and became their Creative Director.

 Along the way, in 1996, I started a record label called 28 Days Records (distributed by Polygram/Ryko) while playing bass and writing songs in my band Moxie.
 My songs can be heard on TV shows, Dawson's Creek, Joan of Arcadia and Men in Trees.

-In 02' I broke free of the 9 to 5 rut and produced cultural events and did freelance publicity before beginning a series of conceptual art works of my own design like The Vomitorium and No Bush.
+In 2002 I broke free of the 9 to 5 rut to produce cultural events while doing freelance publicity to stay afloat.
+Then I began a series of conceptual art works such as The Vomitorium and No Bush.

 In 2005 I fulfilled a wish to create a solution for the lust for stuff.
 Swap-O-Rama-Rama is a community based model for textile repurposing that I have put in the commons so that it may be shared.
 A grant from Black Rock Arts got the project off the ground.
 Swap-O-Rama-Rama was produced in hundreds of cities around the world.
 The project is fiscally sponsored by New York Foundation for the Arts.

 In March of 2006 I made an oath to live a post-consumer life and moved from NYC to Truth or Consequences, NM to build an off grid homestead as a way to study life hands-on.
 A blog that I keep with Mikey Sklar called Holy Scrap shares these experiences that include creating a cottage industry that sells botanicals that I make from wildcrafted plants from the Chihuahuan desert and home brew electronics made by my partner, Mikey Sklar.